ashishtele/ashishtele.github.io/_posts/2020-03-19-Human_Mobility_COVID19.md

 I came across an article by [Google AI](https://ai.googleblog.com/2019/11/new-insights-into-human-mobility-with.html) which mentions how human mobility data can be used for predicting epidemics.
 Data is completely anonymized and hence the user information is secured.

 While writing this blog, the Singapore government released a mobile application named [TraceTogether](https://twitter.com/GovTechSG).
 It is a very innovative approach to keep people safe provided an infected patient obliges.
 It is a Bluetooth technology-based application that estimates proximity between users.

+Can we not implement something:

+1. As most of the positive cases in India have out of country travel history, ask each traveler to register once mobile number or allow the government to record the location history of traveler (ANONYMIZED) until the COVID-19 test results come.
+2. Human mobility (cellular data) of each traveler will be out of the system if the test comes negative.
+3. If the test comes positive, then the patient can be traced through mobility data or GPS.
+4. Not only this, but the journey of the patient can also be simulated using the data points.
+The possible exposure to the crowd can be estimated.
+Also, a general advisory can be circulated among the people who were there when the patient traveled.